chariotsolutions/phonegap-nfc/README.md

         try {
             let tag = await nfc.scanNdef({ keepSessionOpen: true});

-            // you can read tag data here and decide what to write console.log(tag);
+            // you can read tag data here
+            console.log(tag);

             // this example writes a new message with a timestamp